Nearsoft/jobs/readme.md

 <details><summary>Read more</summary>

 ### Responsibilities

-* Translate business problems and requirements into data questions.
+* Translate business problems and requirements into data questions
-* Develop testable hypotheses, test and measure results.
+* Develop testable hypotheses, test and measure results
-* Deliver insights to improve business processes and decision-making.
+* Deliver insights to improve business processes and decision-making
-* Collaborate closely with cross-functional teams.
+* Collaborate closely with cross-functional teams
-* Become a subject-matter expert on marketplace dynamics.
+* Become a subject-matter expert on marketplace dynamics

 ### Background and Experience

 We welcome applicants from a variety of backgrounds and experiences.
 Below gives you a sense of how we're thinking about what you'll need to be successful in the role.

 * 2-4 years experience in a data analytics role or equivalent Strong experience with SQL (MySQL, PostgreSQL, etc.)
-* Strong communication skills, both written and oral; comfortable presenting findings and recommendations to decision-makers. * Excited about working with large data sets.
+* Strong communication skills, both written and verbal; comfortable presenting findings and recommendations to decision-makers
+* Excited about working with large data sets
-* Python proficiency a plus; eventual proficiency is expected in the role.
+* Python proficiency a plus; eventual proficiency is expected in the role
-* Familiarity with Looker, Tableau, or similar tool is a plus.
+* Familiarity with Looker, Tableau, or similar tool is a plus

 </details>